tomaszstawski/SilicaLysozymeSAXS/README.md

  https://www.beilstein-journals.org/bjnano/articles/10/17

-<b> This research was made possible by a Marie Curie grant from the European Commission: the NanoSiAl Individual Fellowship, Project No. 703015. </b>

 The main objective of the NanoSiAl project is to develop, test and validate the methods for the direct in situ and real-time structural and kinetic characterisation of the alumina and silica colloid formation pathways at the length-scale of <100 nm.
 Alumina and silica nanophases play a crucial role in rock weathering and their formation and destruction controls Earth’s response to global climate change.
 The presence of various products of aqueous weathering of aluminosilicates points to a complex activity of water, and is considered as the geological indication for the occurrence of life-habitable conditions.
 In this regard, a more complete picture of the water-alumina-silica interactions would allow for better specifying the molecular-level conditions for early life.